sitrucp/flutter_openai_image_description/README.md

 This is a simple Flutter Android app that uses OpenAI ChatGPT-4-Vision API to get descriptions of images on mobile device.
 Use cases include:

-* Get a description of a photo.
+* Get a description of a photo
-* Get insights from a screenshot of a chart eg line chart of real vs nominal hourly wages.
+* Get insights from a screenshot of a chart eg line chart of real vs nominal hourly wages
-* Get explanation from a screenshot of a meme visualization eg you've seen elf on a shelf, have you seen ... (vader on a tater).
+* Get explanation from a screenshot of a meme visualization eg you've seen elf on a shelf, have you seen ... (vader on a tater)

-Persistent storage of response data in device app folder JSON file.
-Can have multiple different prompt and response for same image.
-Data stored:
+The app stores the following data in the app's device folder in a JSON file:

-* Prompt
+* Encrypted API key
-* Response
+* Image file name
-* Response datetime
+* Device folder path
-* Tokens used
+* Prompt text
-* Estimated cost
+* Response text

-View the code on <a href="https://github.com/sitrucp/flutter_openai_image_description">Github</a>.
+* Response datetime string

-After opening the project in IDE with Flutter Android development environment setup:
+* Tokens used value

-* Rename lib/config_template.dart to config.dart template.
+* Estimated cost value

-* You need to provide your own OpenAI API key.
+You need to provide your own OpenAI API key which is entered in the app's Settings page.

 <strong>App screenshots</strong> (click to zoom in)